Sorry, you need to enable JavaScript to visit this website.

 More than likely, you will be bringing along a camera to capture incredible wildlife images.
 Just remember to pack extra batteries since some tented camps may be without electricity to charge your batteries.
 You will also want to check whether you will need to bring a universal plug adapter to charge or use your various electronics.

-Many people who go on safaris also suggest brining a power strip which will allow you to charge multiple items at one time.
+Many people who go on safaris also suggest bringing a power strip which will allow you to charge multiple items at one time.
 Many smaller lodges or camps often have a very limited number of power outlets.

 Safaris can prove rainy or quite dusty, so invest in a weatherproof cover for any expensive electronics like cameras, phones, and laptops.
-You can leave your drone at home, since most safaris you book will prohibit their use.
+You can leave your drone at home since most safaris you book will prohibit their use.

 You may also be surprised to learn that there may be restrictions on phones while on safari.
 Some safaris prohibit their use in public areas or while on game drives.